Psychological Care at Risk under HPOA

 Thoughtful legislative refinement will help ensure accountability, clarity, and fairness – while safeguarding access to high-quality psychological care for the people of British Columbia.

-If you share concerns about the implementation of the HPOA, you can:
+If you share concerns about the HPOA, you can:

 Contact your MLA and the Minister of Health to request a formal legislative review and targeted amendments.